EnglundE/pasta-palace-ms2/README.md

 - ### Business Goals
-> To reach more potential customers in the area of Stockholm with our products and services with a clean, responsive and intuitive way for a good user experience and willingness to buy.
+> To reach more potential customers in the area of Stockholm with our products and services to book a table, order take away food and look into our menu with a clean, responsive and intuitive way for a good user experience and willingness to buy and visit the restaurant.

 - ### Strategy
 > To align with the Business goals potential customer research has been done to answer some questions: